frjo/hugo-theme-zen/README.md

 This is another part that almost everyone will like to customise.

-They are found in the theme `assets/sass/_colors.scss`, `assets/sass/_variables.scss` and `assets/sass/_sass_variables.scss` files.
-You can copy them to the root `assets/sass/` directory to set your own values.
+They are found in the theme `assets/css/_colors.css` and `assets/css/_variables.css` files.
+You can copy them to the root `assets/css/` directory to set your own values.

-In most cases you likely only need to override a few values and then it is easier to set these in the extra and custom sass files.
+In most cases you likely only need to override a few values and then it is easier to set these in the custom css files.

-Root `assets/sass/_extra.scss`: Loaded first so use to override sass variables only.

-Root `assets/sass/_custom.scss`: Loaded last so use to override css variables and add any custom styles you need.
+Root `assets/css/_custom.css`: Loaded last so use to override css variables and add any custom styles you need.

 ### Logo